2021 & 2022

 - Soft drinks and alcoholic beverages other than those for special events and celebrations;

-- Personal expenses such as laundry and telecommunication charges;
+- Personal expenses such as laundry and onboard communication (telephone calls, faxes, and e-mail service);

 - Mandatory Emergency Evacuation Insurance to a minimum benefit of US$ 200,000 per person;